zachpmanson/notes/notes/Notes/Software/Development/Programming Languages/Brainfuck/Brainfuck.md

 Brainfuck is an esolang.
-Its turing complete but only just.
+It's Turing complete but only just.

 ## Resources